Job Seekers Checklist & Toolkit

 Repeat this list as needed

 If this list feels daunting, remember that you don’t have to navigate this alone but each step is important.
 The Career Center is here to support you no matter where you are in your career journey.
 Start on these steps today and let us know how we can help you with your job search.
-We hope once your job search is successful you will update us by completing the First Destination Survey found here.

 Print or download the Job Seekers Checklist with the document below.